 - McMenamins Kennedy School.
 Given its history as an old elementary school, it’s not surprisingly that the Kennedy School is a kid-friendly destination.
 Kennedy School has lots of options for hungry families – from grabbing a slice at their movie theater to grabbing a pint in the Cypress Room.
 While you’re there, may as well catch a Mommy Matinee, soak in their soaking pool, or just run through the halls.

 5736 NE 33rd Ave, Portland

 - Double Mountain Brewery and Taproom.
-This new-ish addition to the Woodstock dining scene has been a big draw for families since it opened last summer.
+This addition to the Woodstock dining scene is a big draw for families.
 (Don’t be surprised if you have to wait!)
 But the comfortable atmosphere and delicious craft beer will make the wait worth it.
 There’s a kids menu, with quesadilla, PB&J or ham and cheese – but with the delicious pizza on the menu, you may not need it.

 4336 SE Woodstock Blvd., Portland